 The configuration of the builder is done by the scheme file.
 The columns relevant for configuring the builder are MaxSegments, Codepage and Language.

-When only present/following tables are required, schedule table building can be also disables.
+When only present/following tables are required, schedule table building can be also disabled.
 Therefore the number of segments should be 0.

-Event data is always UTF-8 encoded.
+Event data inside cherryEPG is always UTF-8 encoded.
 Before building the EIT all text data is encoded to the final codepage.
 It is important that TV sets and STB support the chosen codepage.

 According to DVB specification the used codepage is signaled by prefixing the text with special characters.
-Following codepages are currently supported by cherryEPG.
+Following codepages are currently supported:

 |iso-8859-1||10 00 01|